Preparing For Your Home Inspection

 I will need adequate room to access appliances, electrical panels and heating and cooling units.
 Please remove boxes, stored items, and debris from these areas; at least four feet of a fully accessible workspace is required.

-Attics, garages, basements, and crawlspaces need to be accessible.
+Attics, garages, basements, crawlspaces and breaker panels need to be freely accessible to me.
 Please clear away any blockages and make sure doors can be opened (unlock if necessary).
 This includes accessing inspection hatches for bathtubs, water meters, and shutoff valves.